-If during development activities any wells are encountered that were not part of this review, a Division engineer in the Coastal District - Orcutt office is to be notified immediately, and an amended site plan with well casing diagrams for Division review shall be filed.
+If during development activities, any wells are encountered that were not part of this review, the Division's construction site well review engineer in the Coastal District, Ventura office is to be notified immediately, and an amended site plan with well casing diagrams for Division review shall be filed.
 After appropriate review, the District office will send a follow-up well evaluation letter to the property owner, applicant, and local permitting agency.